zaracheema/aca_enthusiast_workshop/lab.md

 ### 1. Managed identity

 In the `1-image-pull` directory, you will find a simple ACA app that pulls an image from Azure Container Registry (ACR).
-The app is configured to use a system-assigned managed identity.
+The app is configured to use its system-assigned managed identity to authenticate with ACR.
 You can try deploying it to the lab ACA environment:

 ```bash
 az deployment group create -f 1-image-pull/app1.bicep -g $RESOURCE_GROUP_NAME